jeremyong/coop/README.md

 If you don't intend on using the built in scheduler, simply copy the contents of the `include` folder somewhere in your include path.

 Otherwise, the recommended integration is done via cmake.
-For the header only portion, link against the `coop` target.
+For the header only portion, link against the `coop::coop_core` target.

-If you'd like both headers and the scheduler implementation, link against both `coop` and `coop_scheduler`.
+If you'd like both headers and the scheduler implementation, link against `coop::coop`.

 Drop this quick cmake snippet somewhere in your `CMakeLists.txt` file to make both of these targets available.